protontypes/documents/README.md

 # documents
-Public Documents like Funding Applications
+Public Documents like Funding Applications or Conference Slides